Dutch Oven Blueberry Cobbler

 Megan adding a handful of blueberries to a small bucket

-Back at camp, we had Blueberry Cobbler on the menu.
-With a warm fluffy cobbler top and sweet blueberry filling, this recipe is a fun and easy dessert to make for a small group.
-Once the cobbler is assembled, the cooking process is fairly hands-off, so it can be cooked while you eat dinner.
+Back at camp, we had blueberry cobbler on the menu.
+With a warm, fluffy cobbler top and sweet blueberry filling, this recipe is a fun and easy dessert to make for a small group.
+Once the cobbler is assembled, the cooking process is fairly hands-off, so it can be cooked in a Dutch oven while you eat dinner.

 Blueberry cobbler and whipped cream on a plate with a dutch oven in the background